libp2p/specs/rendezvous/README.md

 R -> C: {OK}
 ```

-Another client `D` can discover peers in `my-app` by sending a `DISCOVER` message; the
+Another client, `D` can discover peers in `my-app` by sending a `DISCOVER` message; the
-rendezvous point responds with the list of current peer reigstrations and a cookie.
+rendezvous point responds with the list of current peer registrations and a cookie.
 ```
 D -> R: DISCOVER{ns: my-app}
 R -> D: {[REGISTER{my-app, {QmA, Addr}}